mohmerati/PI_vs_ESL/README.md

 ## Running policy iteration and simulation
 - Run cells in order to build state encodings, admissible actions, transition tables, and then perform policy iteration.
-- Simulation section compares the optimal policy vs a greedy longest-queue baseline; arrivals are generated with a fixed RNG seed for reproducibility.
+- Simulation compares the optimal policy vs ESL on identical arrival sample paths; arrivals are generated with a fixed RNG seed for reproducibility.
+- Objective/metric: discounted holding cost (sum of queue lengths each step, plus `M` penalty on boundary states), compared across policies.
 - You can parallelize episodes via the provided `ProcessPoolExecutor` pattern in the notebook.

 ## Visualization
-- The visualization cells plot 2D slices of the learned policy and the greedy policy (for the low-dimensional case), plus a disagreement map to see where they diverge.
+- Plots 2D slices of the learned policy and the ESL policy (for low-dimensional cases), plus a disagreement map to show where they diverge.
 - Adjust `pair_configs` or widget controls (if added) to explore different queue pairs.

 ## Tips
-- Larger `Q`, `R`, or `N` can explode the state space; monitor memory when increasing them.
+- Larger `Q`, `R`, or `N` can explode the state space for policy iteration; monitor memory when increasing them.
 - Keep `beta` in (0,1) for contraction and GMRES stability.
 - If using Windows, switch multiprocessing context to `spawn`; on Unix, `fork` is faster.